Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Evaluator bottom line

 The argument here is not that tokenization is everything.
-The argument is that tokenization becomes strategically important when it controls cost, routing, safety boundaries, multilingual stability, and multimodal grounding at the same time.
-That is the level this system is aiming at.
+The review thesis is that tokenization becomes strategically important when it affects cost, routing, safety boundaries, multilingual stability, and multimodal grounding at the same time.
+Whether this system reaches that level requires Phase 3 technical validation.

-The chain is what makes the page credible.
+The chain is what makes the page reviewable.

 The system is not asking to be trusted on mood or style.
-It is asking to be read through what has already been executed.
+It is asking to be read through what has already been internally executed and packaged for review.

-Benchmark Seed CorpusExecuted72 populated records, 16 runtime edges, 16 multimodal hard cases
+Benchmark Seed CorpusInternal run72 populated records, 16 runtime edges, 16 multimodal hard cases

-Baseline RunExecuted163 critical term boundaries resolved with runtime and multimodal metrics
+Baseline RunInternal run163 critical term boundaries resolved with runtime and multimodal metrics

-Stress RunExecuted5 pressure families: rare terms, mixed script, runtime policy, multimodal grounding, degradation/latency
+Stress RunInternal run5 pressure families: rare terms, mixed script, runtime policy, multimodal grounding, degradation/latency

-Regression RunExecuted86% regression lock rate with explicit failure-to-hook discipline
+Regression RunInternal run86% internal regression lock rate with explicit failure-to-hook discipline

-Compatibility RunExecutedManifest continuity, hash coverage, chain integrity, and claim-discipline continuity
+Compatibility RunInternal runManifest continuity, hash coverage, chain integrity, and claim-discipline continuity

-Raw-Media Attachment PackExecutedReal image, audio, and video assets attached into the multimodal path
+Raw-Media Attachment PackInternal runReal image, audio, and video assets attached into the multimodal path

-Multimodal Stress RefreshPendingClearly identified next execution lane.
-Not falsely represented as complete
+Multimodal Stress RefreshPendingIdentified next execution lane.
+Not represented as complete

 Operational Relevance